ryanhassan71/ac-visualization/README.md

 This project is a React-based implementation of a dynamic notification system and a header component.
 The header includes functionalities like notification bell navigation, full-screen toggle, and user profile management.
 Notifications are fetched dynamically and displayed in a responsive dropdown.

+## Login

+The project includes a login system that allows users to authenticate before accessing notifications and other protected features.

 ## Features

 ### Notifications